e2b-dev/e2b-cookbook/examples/anthropic-managed-agents/python/INTERNALS.md

 This example is intentionally small: the E2B-specific code starts a sandbox and runs Anthropic's SDK worker inside it.
 Anthropic's SDK owns the managed-agents queue loop.

+The repo-facing examples are split by use case:

+- `orchestrator/` documents the direct worker lifecycle where your app starts and stops E2B worker sandboxes.
+- `webhooks/` documents the auto-resume webhook receiver that starts the worker when Anthropic sends `session.status_run_started`.

 ## Runtime Flow

 ```text